Esther Minciotti

-Esther Cunico Minciotti (born March 18, 1888, in Turin, Italy – died April 15, 1962, in New York, United States) was an Italian actress.
+Esther Cunico Minciotti (born May 20, 1888, in Turin, Italy – died April 15, 1962, in New York, United States) was an Italian actress.

 Biography

 Esther Cunico and her husband – Silvio Minciotti (1882–1961), also an actor of Italian origin – emigrated to the United States and settled in New York.
 There, she played on Broadway in two plays, the first from November 1949 to January 1950, the second (alongside her husband) in October 1956 (see the "Theatre" section below).

 In the cinema, she collaborated in only eight American films (see the complete filmography which follows), between 1949 and 1956.
 Her best known role is undoubtedly that of Theresa Piletti, Ernest Borgnine's mother, in Marty (1955) by Delbert Mann.
 The following year (1956), she is this time the mother of Henry Fonda, in The Wrong Man directed by Alfred Hitchcock.
 Note that her husband Silvio Minciotti appears in five of these films (including four minor uncredited roles, including that of Marty's boss).

 On television, Esther Minciotti participated in five series in the 1950s.
-In particular, she created the role of Theresa Piletti, with Rod Steiger playing Marty, in an episode (same title; also directed by Delbert Mann) of The Philco Television Playhouse broadcast in 1953, on an original screenplay by Paddy Chayefsky, whose film already mentioned in 1955 is the adaptation to the cinema.
+In particular, she created the role of Theresa Piletti, with Rod Steiger playing Marty, in an episode (same title; also directed by Delbert Mann) of The Philco Television Playhouse broadcast in 1953, on an original screenplay by Paddy Chayefsky, 2 years before the film adaptation.